Marlins vs. Rockies Player Props Betting Odds

 Soler Stats

-- Jorge Soler has collected 41 hits with nine doubles, 12 home runs and 18 walks.
-He has driven in 27 runs.
+- Jorge Soler has collected 43 hits with 10 doubles, 13 home runs and 18 walks.
+He has driven in 29 runs.

 Soler Recent Games